 Windows 10 although proclaimed to be the safest Windows OS is not without its flaws.
 Security experts have proved that the in-built security features of Windows like Windows Defender, Firewall etc., too are proving ineffective.
 Therefore enterprises making use of Windows 10 OS need endpoint security for safeguarding the various endpoints which connect to the network and for safeguarding the network itself.

 Antivirus is one of the components of endpoint security.
-Whereas endpoint security is a much broader concept including not just antivirus but many security tools (like Firewall, HIPS system, White Listing tools, Patching and Logging/Monitoring tools etc.,) for safeguarding the various endpoints of the enterprise (and the enterprise itself against these endpoints) and from different types of security threats.
+Whereas endpoint security is a much broader concept including not just antivirus but many security tools (like Firewall, Host Intrusion Prevention System (HIPS), White Listing tools, Patching and Logging/Monitoring tools etc.,) for safeguarding the various endpoints of the enterprise (and the enterprise itself against these endpoints) and from different types of security threats.

 More precisely, endpoints security employs a server/client model for protecting the various endpoints of the enterprise.
 The server would have a master instant of the security program and the clients (endpoints) would have agents installed within them.
 These agents would communicate with the server the respective devices’ activities like the devices’ health, user authentication/authorization etc., and thus keep the endpoints secure.

 Whereas antivirus is usually a single program responsible for scanning, detecting and removing viruses, malware, adware, spyware, ransomware and other such malware.
 Simply put, antivirus is a one-stop shop for securing your home networks, and endpoint security is suitable for securing enterprises, which are larger and much more complex to handle.

 Start Protecting Your Endpoints With A 30-Day FREE Trial